Farm School FAQs

 Q: What kind of program is the Farm School?

-A: The Richmond Farm School is an Extension program conducted by the Institute for Sustainable Food Systems at KPU.
+A: The Richmond Farm School is a fully integrated, innovative, and experience-based farmer training program.
+It is an extension program conducted by the Institute for Sustainable Food Systems at KPU.
 Extension programming includes informal education such as our Farm Schools.
-The Richmond Farm School is intended to prepare people to engage in intensive, small scale, ecologically sound agriculture and otherwise contribute to the advancement of local food systems.
+The Richmond Farm School is intended to prepare people to engage in intensive, small-scale, ecologically sound agriculture and otherwise contribute to the advancement of our local food systems.

 Q: Who is this program meant for and are there any prerequisites?

-A: Whether you’re a seasoned gardener looking to take your skills to the next level, a novice farmer wanting to gain more knowledge, or have never planted a seed in your life, Richmond Farm School will take you through a season on the farm, equipping you with foundational skills, knowledge and confidence to pursue sustainable food production.
-There are no entrace requirements for Farm School, no exams, no assignments, no grades.
+A: Whether you are a seasoned gardener looking to take your skills to the next level, a novice farmer wanting to gain more knowledge, or have never planted a seed in your life, Richmond Farm School will take you through a season on the farm, equipping you with foundational skills, knowledge, and confidence to pursue sustainable food production.
+There are no entrance requirements for Farm School.
+There are also no exams, assignments, or grades.
+Through practical on-the-farm training, we transform knowledge in theoretical discussions into real hands-on farming experience.
 As this is a non-credited extension program, prospective participants are not required to have any prerequisites upon registration.

 Q: What are you looking for in an applicant?

-A: We are looking for dedicated individuals who are and food system committed to the program; wants to be a part of the local farming community after the program ends; are dedicated to a lifetime of learning; are invested in local, sustainable agriculture; and are looking to integrate local food production into their life and be part of the sustainable food system movement.
+A: We are looking for dedicated individuals who are interested in building a sustainable food system and are committed to the program; want to be a part of the local farming community after the program ends; are dedicated to a lifetime of learning; are invested in local, sustainable agriculture; and are looking to integrate local food production into their life and be part of the sustainable food system movement.

 A: $5,500 + 5% GST